39 Museums in Salvador: Discover the history and culture of Bahia

 Location: Praça da Sé, next to the Monument of the Fallen Cross, Historic Centre, Salvador.

-Inaugurated in 2009, the Baianas de Acarajé Memorial is a space dedicated to preserving and promoting the rich cultural tradition of the baianas de acarajé.
-This craft was recognised as Brazilian cultural heritage by the National Historical and Artistic Heritage Institute (IPHAN) on 14 January 2005.
+Inaugurated in 2009, the Baianas de Acarajé Memorial is a space dedicated to the preservation and promotion of the rich cultural tradition of baianas de acarajé.
+This craft was recognised as a Brazilian Cultural Heritage by the National Institute of Historical and Artistic Heritage (IPHAN) on 14 January 2005.

 MEMORIAL DAS BAIANAS